encryptid/this.flagFreezeTag/README.md

 See?

-But if you access the value of `this` within the context of an object:
+But if you access the value of `this` within the context of an object...

 ```javascript
 let sandwich = {